scallionpancake/scallionpancake.github.io/recipes/ribs.md

 This recipe makes 4 dozen cookies.

+Ribs have always been a staple of any good cookout.
+For Texans in particular, the ability to produce a mouth-watering rack of pork ribs is a mark of pride for many.
+Typical recipes will start with a dry rub or simply barbeque sauce; the ribs are then wrapped in foil and baked in the oven until they are tender.
+We follow a similar idea in this recipe, although the flavors are more reminiscent of Taiwanese-style 三杯鷄 (i.e. tending more on the sweet side, with spicy heat present, but taking a back seat.)

+As a side note, almost everything in this recipe is amenable to experimentation!
+The only important steps, as far as I've discovered, are to use plenty of brown sugar in the dry rub, and to crimp the foil tightly.
+For example, try it with apple vinegar in the liquid marinade, or basil in the dry rub.
+You can also finish the ribs with opened foil or on the grill, if you prefer a bit more crust on the ribs.

 ## Ingredients

+** Dry rub **
 * 2 1/4 cups all-purpose flour
 * 1 teaspoon baking soda
 * 1/2 teaspoon salt
 * 1 cup butter, softened and cut to pieces
 * 1 cup sugar

+** Liquid marinade **
 * 1 cup light brown sugar, packed
 * 2 teaspoons vanilla extract
 * 2 large eggs